Finding a Mentor — and Being One

 Why Mentorship Is Disappearing — and Why It Matters

-The baby boomer generation of technicians — the guys with 30-40 years of pattern failures, diagnostic instincts, and hard-won wisdom stored in their heads — are walking out the door and taking that knowledge with them.
-Unlike written procedures or service information, the things a mentor teaches you don't exist in a database anywhere.
-When Ray retired, his 30 years of "check the security light" moments went with him.
+The baby boomer generation of technicians — the people with 30-40 years of pattern failures, diagnostic instincts, and hard-won wisdom stored in their heads — are retiring at an accelerating rate.
+Unlike written procedures or service information, the things a mentor teaches don't exist in a database anywhere.
+When a veteran tech retires, their 30 years of "check the security light" moments go with them.
 Multiply that across thousands of retiring techs, and you understand why the new generation feels like they're starting from scratch.

 Finding a Mentor: Specific Strategies